 Despite the risks of storing personal information on the Internet, more than one-third of Americans will do their holiday shopping online this year.
 Why waste time and gas shopping at the mall?
 It's faster and easier to simply turn on our laptops, pads or mobile devices.
 With increased convenience, however, comes increased risk.
 We’ve wrapped some tips into a slideshow that will help you

 this month's podcast

 features customer Don Brown's disturbing credit nightmare, caused when thieves targeted his business account.
-From the discovery of an unauthorized wire transfer to change-of-address attempts, he shares his story and how Identity Theft 911 helped to stop the thieves in their tracks.
+From the discovery of an unauthorized wire transfer to change-of-address attempts, he shares his story and how CyberScout helped to stop the thieves in their tracks.